garpunkal/punkThumbnailListView/README.md

 This project is maintained by Gareth Wright and contributors.
 If you have a question or issue, please get in touch on [Twitter](https://twitter.com/garpunkal), or by raising an issue on GitHub.

 ## License
-Copyright © 2023 Gareth Wright, and other contributors Licensed under the MIT License.
+Copyright © 2023 Gareth Wright, and other contributors.

+Licensed under the MIT License.